-Thus, artificial gravity is needed to facilitate the tasks the astronauts must do, to make them more comfortable and to avoid negative health effects from weightlessness.
+Thus, artificial gravity is needed to facilitate the tasks the astronauts must do, to make them more comfortable, and to avoid negative health effects from long-term weightlessness.

 Ways to create artificial gravity

-One way to simulate a gravitational force is to accelerate the spaceship.
+One way to simulate a gravitational force is to accelerate a rocket or spaceship.
 This is similar to the effect you feel when you are in an accelerating elevator, where you can feel heavier when the elevator is moving upward.

 In developing his General Theory of Relativity, Albert Einstein noted that you could not tell the difference between gravity and constant acceleration.
 He used this example to state his theory that gravity or gravitation was not a force but an action related to inertia on moving objects.

-Unfortunately, creating artificial gravity is impractical be depending on acceleration alone.
-There is a limit to the velocity of a spaceship.
+Thus, creating artificial gravity through linear acceleration is impractical, since there is a limit to the velocity of a spaceship.

-A better way to create this artificial gravity than constant acceleration is to use centrifugal force, which is an outward force caused by an object being made to follow a curved path instead of a straight line, as dictated by the Law of Inertia.
+A better way to create artificial gravity is to use the effect of centrifugal force, which is an outward force caused by an object being made to follow a curved path instead of a straight line.

-If a spaceship was in a large, circular shape that was rotating at a given speed, the crew on the inside could feel the centrifugal force as artificial gravity.
+If the spaceship was in a large, circular or donut shape that was rotating at a certain rate, the crew on the inside could feel the centrifugal force as artificial gravity.
 The equation for the rate of rotation is:

 In the 1968 movie 2001: A Space Odyssey, a rotating centrifuge in the spacecraft provided artificial gravity for the astronauts.
 A person could walk inside the circle with his feet toward the exterior and his head toward the center, the floor and ceiling would curve upwards.